davidcrowe/gatewaystack/README.md

 | **proxyabl**     | 🧩     | **Execution Control & Identity-Aware Routing** — routes calls to the right tool/model backend, injects verified identity, and presents OAuth/PRM metadata. |
 | **explicabl**    | ⚪     | **Accountability & Runtime Audit** — emits immutable, correlated events to your SIEM/observability stack and exposes health/conformance endpoints. |

-> **🔓 Works with Any Identity Provider**
-> Gatewaystack is IdP-agnostic.
-It works with any OAuth 2.1 / OIDC provider that issues RS256 JWTs: Auth0, Okta, Entra ID (Azure AD), Keycloak, Google OAuth, or custom implementations.
-> Auth0 examples are provided for quick setup—the same patterns apply to all providers.
-See [Identity Provider Requirements](#identity-provider-requirements) for details.

 Drop it between AI clients and your backend — no SDK modification needed.
 Handles **RS256 JWTs**, audience/issuer checks, per-tool scopes, role-based policies, and optional **DCR** client promotion.

 > **Conformance summary**